 For most parents, getting notification of your child’s arrest in Plano, TX is like something out of a nightmare.
 Of course, the aim of the juvenile justice system is to help steer your child in the right direction.

 Realistically, you’re right to feel a bit overwhelmed if your child has been arrested.
-Conviction for a juvenile crime can impact your child’s immediate future.
+A conviction for a juvenile crime can impact your child’s immediate future.
 It can also follow them into adulthood.
 You need a strong Plano juvenile crimes lawyer to fight for your child’s future.

-How the Plano Criminal Defense Lawyers at Edgett Law Firm Can Fight Your Child’s Juvenile Charges
+How the Plano Criminal Defense Lawyers at the Edgett Law Firm Can Fight Your Child’s Juvenile Charges

 As soon as you become aware that your child was arrested or is suspected of engaging in delinquent behavior, it’s important to call a Plano criminal defense lawyer.
 Many parents are tempted to use their family lawyers.

 That can be a mistake even though juvenile cases are technically handled in civil court.
 Your child’s lawyer should have experience building the types of criminal defense strategies that work to beat the charges.